Flexibility of studying at the Offenbach am Main University of Design

 Topics: Flexibility, individual study design, design seminars, feedback formats

-Location: Offenbach am Main University of Design
+Location: Offenbach University of Art and Design

-Space for individual artistic/design development
+Space for individual artistic/creative development

-The students formulated three major concerns:
+The students have formulated three major concerns:

 • student workspaces